Clearwater Festival

-The Clearwater Festival (officially the Great Hudson River Revival) is a music and environmental summer festival and America's oldest and largest annual festival of its kind.
-This unique event has hosted over 15,000 people on a weekend in June for more than three decades.
+The Clearwater Festival (officially the Great Hudson River Revival) is a music and environmental summer festival.
+It is America's oldest and largest annual festival of its kind.
 All proceeds benefit Hudson River Sloop Clearwater, Inc., a 501(c)(3) nonprofit environmental organization.

-The festival, a celebration for the Hudson River, features singer-songwriters, performers and musicians offering fun with a purpose – a diverse mix of contemporary, traditional and American Roots music, dance, family-oriented entertainment and storytelling.
+The festival, a celebration for the Hudson River, features singer-songwriters, performers and musicians offering a diverse mix of contemporary, traditional and American Roots music, dance, family-oriented entertainment and storytelling.
 In addition to music and dance, a juried craft show, Green Living Expo, working waterfront, environmental education sites, and a "circle of song" featuring audience participation fill out the weekend's schedule.

 All behind-the-scenes elements, such as the seven sustainable biodiesel-powered stages, recycling of food waste, volunteer meal preparation, and sponsor selection, are done with goals of sustainability and social responsibility in mind.
 Use of carpooling, bicycling, and public transportation are encouraged.
-The entire festival is wheelchair-accessible and staffed with American Sign Language interpreters.
+The festival is wheelchair-accessible and staffed with American Sign Language interpreters.
 Clearwater was one of the first festivals to provide ASL interpreters, with 16 working at the 2011 event.
-The festival also includes services for the disabled, including 20 on-site wheelchairs and seating in front of every stage.
+The festival also includes services for disabled people, including 20 on-site wheelchairs and seating in front of every stage.